Concerns and formal complaints policy

 This policy is also available in Welsh at our public buildings and on our website.

 If you are approaching us for a service for the first time, (e.g. reporting a faulty street light, requesting an appointment etc) then this policy does not apply.
-You should first give us a chance to respond to your request.
 If you make a request for a service and then are not happy with our response, you will be able to make your concern known as we describe below.

 How to express concern or complain formally